RobustBench/robustbench/README.md

 are very interested in collecting new insights about benefits and tradeoffs between different perturbation types.

 ## How to contribute

 Contributions to **`RobustBench`** are very welcome!
 You can help to improve **`RobustBench`**:

 - Are you an author of a recent paper focusing on improving adversarial robustness?
 Consider adding new models (see the instructions below 👇).
-- Do you have in mind some better *standardized* attack or an adaptive evaluation?
+- Do you have in mind some better *standardized* attack?
 Do you want to extend **`RobustBench`** to other threat models?
 We'll be glad to discuss that!
 - Do you have an idea how to make the existing codebase better?
 Just open a pull request or create an issue and we'll be happy to discuss potential changes.

+## Adding a new evaluation

+In case you have some new (potentially, adaptive) evaluation that leads to a _lower_ robust accuracy than AutoAttack, we will be happy to add it to the leaderboard.
+The easiest way is to **open an issue with the "New external evaluation(s)" template** and fill in all the fields.

 ## Adding a new model

 #### Public model submission (Leaderboard + Model Zoo)

-The easiest way to add new models to the leaderboard and/or to the model zoo, is by **opening an issue with the "New Model(s)" template**, and fill in all the fields.
+The easiest way to add new models to the leaderboard and/or to the model zoo, is by **opening an issue with the "New Model(s)" template** and fill in all the fields.

 In the following sections there are some tips on how to prepare the claim.